-Our network includes colleagues in Cardiology, Pulmonary, Nutrition, Gastroenterology and other specialties at Children’s who are experienced in caring for children with neuromuscular disorders.
+Our network includes colleagues in Cardiology, Pulmonary, Nutrition, Gastroenterology and other specialties at Boston Children’s who are experienced in caring for children with neuromuscular disorders.
 So if your child needs to see a doctor or therapist outside our clinic, we can send you to someone who has specialized expertise and who will be sensitive to your child’s unique needs.

-We also work with the Augmentative Communication Program at Children’s, which uses a variety of innovative strategies to help our patients communicate effectively.
+We also work with the Augmentative Communication Program at Boston Children’s, which uses a variety of innovative strategies to help our patients communicate effectively.

 The Muscular Dystrophy Association (MDA) has supported our clinic for decades.
 A representative from the MDA attends most of our Monday clinics to answer questions families may have about MDA services and resources.

 Many of the genes responsible for muscular dystrophies and other neuromuscular disorders were found right here at Boston Children’s.
 Today, the researchers who made these discoveries are continuing to learn more and are working to develop treatments.
 See the Our innovative approach tab to read about what they’re doing.

 We use a number of different tests to help us accurately diagnose your child’s disorder and evaluate his condition.
 Our program takes advantage of several superb clinical and laboratory resources at Boston Children’s: